Tinder's $2B lawsuit against parent company to proceed to jury trial

 In a statement provided to FOX Business, an IAC spokesperson said: “This baseless lawsuit has no more merit today than it did over a year ago when it was filed.
 We look forward to defending ourselves in court.”

-Both IAC and Match sued Rad in January 2019 for allegedly secretly copying the companies’ information, and later submitted a $400 million countersuit, this time for allegedly secretly recording conversations he had with his superiors, according to the news outlet.
+Both IAC and Match sued Rad in January 2019 on claims of secretly copying the companies’ information and later submitted a $400 million countersuit, this time for allegedly secretly recording conversations he had with his superiors, according to the news outlet.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Tinder’s attorney, Orin Snyder told FOX Business IAC and Match "cheated our clients and engaged in a brazen cover-up."
+The plaintiffs' attorney, Orin Snyder told FOX Business IAC and Match "cheated our clients and engaged in a brazen cover-up."

 "We are pleased that the appellate court unanimously upheld the trial court’s decision and rejected IAC’s latest maneuver to avoid a trial," Snyder said in the prepared statement.
 "The evidence of IAC’s lawless behavior is mounting.
 We look forward to presenting it to the jury.”

-Note: This article was updated to correctly describe Orin Snyder as the plaintiffs' attorney, rather than Tinder's attorney.
-It has also been corrected to show that Tinder's valuation was provided by a spokesperson for Snyder's firm, rather than a spokesperson for Tinder's attorney.